-In administrative cases, the official fee for litigation proceedings of the successful party will be burdened by the other party.
-In civil cases, the official fee for litigation proceedings and damage caused by infringement and reasonable expenses of the right holder incurred for stopping the infringement act shall be burdened by the infringer.
+In civil litigation, the official fee for litigation proceedings and damages caused by infringement and reasonable expenses of the right holder incurred for stopping the infringement act can be burdened by the defendant.

-Where one party requests for preservation of measures or evidences, security of costs may be requested when necessary.
+Where one party requests for preservation of measures or evidence, security of costs may be requested when necessary.